-A perfect medieval castle overlooks the hamlet "borgo" that has been turned into a vacation village with ten accommodations.
-The views of the Chianti hills are open and lovely.
+A perfect medieval castle overlooks the hamlet "borgo" that has been turned into a vacation village with ten accommodations as well as a four room B&B. The views of the Chianti hills are open and lovely.

 Between Siena and Arezzo, a little off the beaten track, the fairy tale castle of Bucine rises from the hills of Tuscany.
 The hamlet next to the castle has been transformed into a vacation village with luxury apartments and villas.

 And all of Chianti and Tuscany lie beyond with so many fabled towns and villages to explore, you will be torn between enjoying your village or visiting new ones.
 You are, amazingly, a fifteen minute drive from the A1 highway that links Rome with Florence, but unless you know how to find this property, it is unlikely you will discover it.
 Arezzo, famous for its antiques market, charm, and medieval jousting is half an hour`s drive.
 Siena and Florence are a 45 minute drive and Rome`s airport about 2.5 hours.
 You can avoid driving into Florence by catching the local train that gets you right into the center of that city in an hour.

 The restaurant that serves six days a week during mid and high season is a real bonus.
 Breakfast is included with the B&B rooms and is available to apartment and cottage residents for an extra charge.
 Dinner served five nights: M,T,Th,F,Sat.
 There is a small bar and local wine and olive oil are available for purchase.
 You may reserve cycling tours, mountain bike rentals, guided walks and treks, and private or group cooking lessons.